towersvault/shinpokered/README.md

 	- Also works when depositing items in the PC
   - Only the active bag's item list is recognized by the game's systems
     - For example, you cannot enter the Cinnabar Gym if the Secret Key is not in the active bag
 	- Same for Stadium compatibility, detecting only the bag list that was active when last saved

+(b3)
+- Fixed a menu return issue when forfeiting fights (particularly against the rival)

 #Bugfixes: